~What to expect on photo day!~

 Thanks for choosing on the Edge Photography!

 We strive to make photo day not only fun for the kids, but easy and fun for the parents as well.
-With over eight years experience and hundreds of teams shot, we have developed the following as a guide to make photo day run smoothly.
+With over sixteen years experience and hundreds of teams shot, we have developed the following as a guide to make photo day run smoothly.
 Feel free to contact us with any questions.

 - We should arrive at “photo central” approximately 30 – 45 minutes prior to game time, or at the beginning of practice, depending on when your photos are scheduled.

 - Our timeline will involve photographing the players individually as they arrive.
 Once the last player arrives we will photograph the team.

 - We normally will photograph each player and the team in at least two different poses, time permitting.
 Let us know ahead of time if this will not work for your team, or if you have particular requests.

 - Images will be posted on-line, password protected, for parents to view and order.